sagarkapure217-sketch/api-monitoring/README.md

 └── Dockerfile                  # API image configuration
 ```

----

-## Interview Talking Points

-### Why BullMQ & Background Workers?
-* If checks ran in the Express main thread on timer intervals, the API loop would slow down under load.
-Decoupling checking to a BullMQ worker running in a separate thread/container ensures that the API remains responsive.
-* BullMQ provides robust task guarantees, handles retries, and stores execution states in Redis, preventing jobs from dropping.

-### Why Redis Caching?
-* Refreshes to the Dashboard overview page would otherwise hit PostgreSQL for every monitor to fetch the latest checks.
-Reading from Redis hash cache resolves latest check states instantly, sparing relational database IOPS.

-### Why a 3-Check Failure Buffer?
-* Network connections are noisy.
-Opening an incident on a single request timeout creates "alert fatigue".
-Requiring 3 consecutive checks to fail ensures alert accuracy and isolates transient glitches.

----

 ## Future Improvements
 1. **Retry Jitter**: Implement exponential retry backoffs for checking targets to avoid DDOSing servers experiencing temporary traffic spikes.